She Said She Said: Release and reception

 "She Said She Said" was included on the Beatles' 2012 iTunes compilation Tomorrow Never Knows, which the band's website described as a collection of "the Beatles' most influential rock songs".

+In 2018, the music staff of Time Out London ranked "She Said She Said" at number 19 on their list of the best Beatles songs.

+Cover versions

-It has been covered by the following acts, among others: Lone Star, Ween, the Black Keys, Matthew Sweet, Gov't Mule, the Feelies, Tom Newman, the Chords, Snake River Conspiracy, Mark Mulcahy, the Walking Seeds and Yeah Yeah Noh.
+The song has been covered by the following acts, among others: Lone Star, Ween, the Black Keys, Matthew Sweet, Gov't Mule, the Feelies, Tom Newman, the Chords, Snake River Conspiracy, Mark Mulcahy, the Walking Seeds and Yeah Yeah Noh.
 Cheap Trick performed it as part of The Howard Stern Show's tribute to Revolver in 2016.
-In 2018, the music staff of Time Out London ranked "She Said She Said" at number 19 on their list of the best Beatles songs.

 Personnel

 According to Ian MacDonald, Walter Everett and Robert Rodriguez: